askeladdk/fastcdc/README.md

 ## Performance

-Unscientific benchmarks suggest that our implementation is 20% faster than the next best implementation and is the only one that makes zero allocations.
+Unscientific benchmarks on go1.21.1 suggest that this implementation is roughly 15% faster than the next best implementation and is the only one that makes zero allocations.
 Our implementation is also much simpler than the others, being less than 100 lines of code including comments.
 The number of generated chunks is roughly the same.

 ```sh
 % cd _bench_test